Best contemporary art spaces in Firenze

 Piazza Carlo Goldoni 2

-With three locations in Florence and Pietrasanta, the Eduardo Secci Contemporary is known for hosting innovative and cutting edge exhibitions.
+With three locations in Florence, Milan and Pietrasanta, the Secci Gallery is known for hosting innovative and cutting edge exhibitions.
+Situated in the historical 15-century Palazzo Ricasoli, the Florentine space has always been an incubator for artistic creativity.
 What sets the gallery apart from many others is its focus in promoting art across all of its expressive mediums and its continuous nurturing of international partnerships and collaborations.
-In addition to the exhibition program, the Eduardo Secci Contemporary also represents 15 artists, including Richard Dupont, Andrea Galvani, Terry Haggerty and Marco Tirelli.

 Galleria Poggiali e Forconi